fonttools/fontbakery/docs/source/user/USAGE.md

     optional arguments:
-      -h, --help            show this help message and exit -c CHECKID, --checkid CHECKID
+      -h, --help            show this help message and exit --configuration CONFIGFILE
+                            Read configuration file (TOML/YAML).
+      -c CHECKID, --checkid CHECKID
                             Explicit check-ids to be executed.
                             Use this option multiple times to select multiple checks.
+      -x EXCLUDE_CHECKID, --exclude-checkid EXCLUDE_CHECKID
+                            Exclude check-ids (or parts of their name) from execution.
+Use this option multiple times to exclude multiple checks.
       -v, --verbose         Shortcut for `-l PASS`.
       -l LOGLEVEL, --loglevel LOGLEVEL
                             Report checks with a result of this status or higher.